-2022 Fundamentals and Coaching of Basketball
+2022 Fundamentals and Coaching of Basketball (Fall) 2 credit hours

 Prerequisite: HPE majors and minors or consent of instructor.
 Designed to provide students interested in coaching with experience which will allow them to develop an understanding and basic fundamental skills unique to basketball.
 Additional emphasis is given to the study of coaching theories and techniques.
 Individual demonstration of skills is required.